robbergen/TrGAN/README.md

 ## Citation

-Please cite these papers if you use our work:
+Please cite this papers if you use our work:

 ```
 @inproceedings{SPIE2022,